 On the other hand, if you’re expecting to be stationary for months at a time, then you can’t beat a travel trailer for giving you the feeling of being in your own small apartment.

 You can’t realistically compare the two.
 A large travel trailer will have you worn out at the end of a day’s driving because you can’t relax.
-You have to be "in your game” all the times in order to safely tow a large travel trailer.
+You have to be “on your game” all the time in order to safely tow a large travel trailer.